hamzamohee1/code-x-emotion-analyzer/userGuide.md

 ### Viewing Results

-Your emotion analysis displays with a stunning 3D visualization that transforms based on your detected emotion.
+Your emotion analysis displays with a stunning 3D visualization rendered in a premium black 3D theme with glass-morphism effects.
 Each emotion has a unique visual representation: Anger shows a red icosahedron spinning rapidly, Happiness displays a golden sphere with gentle pulses, Sadness renders a blue torus with calm rotation, and each emotion has its own color scheme and shape.
-The visualization includes particle effects and an animated aura ring that intensifies with your confidence score.
+The visualization includes dynamic particle effects, animated aura rings, and neon glow effects that intensify with your confidence score.

-Below the 3D visualization, you'll see your primary emotion with a confidence score.
+Below the 3D visualization, you'll see your primary emotion with a confidence score displayed in a glass-morphism card with neon glow.
 A detailed breakdown of all seven emotions with percentage scores helps you understand the full emotional spectrum detected in your voice.
+The interface uses advanced audio preprocessing to ensure maximum accuracy in emotion detection.

 ---